 In July of 2021, Home Forward purchased a full city block (0.9 acres) within Portland for redevelopment.
 Home Forward is exploring the idea of co-locating affordable rental housing and early learning opportunities on the site.
-Site planning efforts will begin in 2022.
+Site planning efforts and identifying potential funding sources will begin in 2022.

-Rehabilitation of Grace Peck Manor
+Rehabilitation of Grace Peck Terrace

-Grace Peck Manor is a Home Forward-owed property with a HUD Multifamily Section 8 contract for all units.
+Grace Peck Terrace is a Home Forward-owed property with a HUD Multifamily Section 8 contract for all units.
 It has 95 one-bedroom apartments for seniors and persons with disabilities.
 Home Forward will utilize 4% Low Income Housing Tax Credits to undertake renovations necessary to preserve Grace Peck as affordable housing with rental assistance for future generations.
 Home Forward selected Grace Peck's design and construction team in June 2021.
-Renovations are currently scheduled to begin in the 4th quarter of 2022.
+Renovations are currently scheduled to begin in the 2nd quarter of 2023.

-High Rise Preservation Efforts: 85 Stories
+Public Housing Preservation Efforts: 85 Stories